2024-08-14

 Somewhere in Western Europe

-I think every day could be the last, because no one knows the future.
-But to me, this thought is deeply connected to the present reality of the Western European continent.
-Maybe political maps say something different about what defines Western Europe, but maps don’t understand political or cultural language.
+I think every day could be the last, because no one truly knows the future.
+But for me, this thought is deeply connected to the present reality of the Western European continent.
+Maybe political maps say something different about what defines Western Europe—but maps don’t understand political or cultural language.

 Belgium – The heart of the European Union.
-By lifestyle, Belgium clearly belongs to Western Europe.
-You can feel the Western European vibe in everyday life.
-It’s also the birthplace of revolutionary artists in the techno scene, like Charlotte de Witte, who I think is a strong representation of modern Belgium.
-It’s also the home of Amelie Lens.
-Belgium has a strong economy—after Luxembourg and the Netherlands, Belgium is one of the richest countries in Western Europe.
-It even has a stronger economy than Germany, France, or the United Kingdom in some aspects.
+By lifestyle and mentality, Belgium clearly belongs to Western Europe.
+You can feel that Western European vibe in everyday life.
+It’s also the birthplace of revolutionary artists in the techno scene, like Charlotte de Witte, who to me represents the spirit of modern Belgium.
+It’s also home to Amelie Lens.
+Belgium has a strong economy—after Luxembourg and the Netherlands, it’s one of the richest countries in Western Europe.
+In some aspects, it even surpasses Germany, France, or the United Kingdom.

 Netherlands – An amazing country with a unique culture.
-Sometimes it feels like a “little America 2” that combines Western Europe with a broader European identity.
+Sometimes it feels like a “Little America 2,” combining the energy of Western Europe with a broader European identity.
 The architecture is both beautiful and thoughtful.
-Water management is advanced, and there are innovative solutions for home energy, urban infrastructure, and industry.
+Water management is advanced, and there are innovative solutions in home energy, urban infrastructure, and industry.
 It’s a high-tech society.
-The public transport system is probably the fastest in Europe—for cars, buses, trains—and it’s the best place for cyclists (there are more bikes than citizens!).
-Sometimes I feel that cars in the Netherlands are not only cleaner in terms of emissions, but also just better maintained than in Central Europe.
+The public transport system is probably the fastest in Europe—for cars, buses, and trains—and it’s the best place in the world for cyclists (there are more bikes than citizens!).
+Sometimes I feel that cars in the Netherlands are not only cleaner in terms of emissions, but also better maintained than in Central Europe.
 The people are diverse, direct, and vibrant.
-The cities and events are beautiful, with strong infrastructure and scenic coastlines.
-When modern liquid drum and bass has deep roots in the Netherlands, it makes sense—it fits the energy of the country.
-The Dutch are often described as the most active people in Europe, and this shows in reality.
-I believe environment is everything, and the Netherlands creates an active, balanced lifestyle.
-During sunny summers, the country can feel like a European “Hawaii”—especially in areas like South Holland, Rotterdam, or even Amsterdam.
-The Netherlands has a kind of year-round holiday vibe.
-People are calm and peaceful, which seems to reflect the national spirit.
-They are aesthetically minded, and their surroundings—both urban and rural—look clean and well-maintained.
-Agriculture here isn’t just industrial—it often feels integrated into the landscape.
+The cities and events are beautifully organized, supported by strong infrastructure and scenic coastlines.
+When modern liquid drum and bass finds deep roots in the Netherlands, it makes perfect sense—it fits the country’s energy.
+The Dutch are often described as the most active people in Europe, and that shows in everyday life.
+I believe environment shapes everything, and the Netherlands creates an active, balanced lifestyle.
+During sunny summers, the country can feel like a European “Hawaii”—especially in regions like South Holland, Rotterdam, or even Amsterdam.
+There’s a year-round holiday vibe.
+People are calm and peaceful, reflecting the national spirit.
+The Dutch are aesthetically minded, and both their urban and rural surroundings look clean and well-maintained.
+Agriculture here isn’t just industrial—it often feels integrated into the natural landscape.
 The Netherlands was also the first European country to truly adopt English as a second language.
-Over 90% of Dutch people speak English fluently, making it feel almost like a native language.
-It is the second richest country in Western Europe.
+Over 90% of Dutch people speak it fluently, making it feel almost native.
+It’s the second richest country in Western Europe.
 Dutch children and teens are the tallest in the world.
-And yes, Dutch men rank first in Europe in average penis size.
+And Dutch penis is the biggest average in Europe.

-France – A vibrant and diverse country.
-Different regions feel completely different from one another.
-Some areas resemble Central European architecture (like around Nancy), while others feel more like the French Riviera—places like Saint-Tropez or Monaco.
-Some cities look like Germany, especially in Alsace, where cities like Strasbourg have architecture similar to Eastern Germany.
-There are peaceful regions and also areas with more social tension.
-France includes the Alps and major summer holiday spots.
-It’s rich in culture, architecture, and scenic beauty.
+France – A vibrant and diverse country where each region feels entirely unique.
+Some areas resemble Central European architecture (like around Nancy), while others reflect the sunny character of the French Riviera—places like Saint-Tropez or Monaco.
+In Alsace, cities such as Strasbourg resemble Eastern German architecture.
+France holds many majestical build and place like is Douaumont.
+There are peaceful regions and others with more social tension.
+France includes the Alps and major summer holiday destinations.
+It’s a nation rich in culture, architecture, and scenic beauty.

-Luxembourg – Luxembourg City is recognized by UNESCO, and the country itself blends heritage and modern life.
-As the richest country in the world, that wealth is visible in its infrastructure and quality of life.
-It’s a beautiful nation combining history and innovation.
+Luxembourg – Luxembourg City is recognized by UNESCO, and the country itself blends heritage with modern life.
+As the richest country in the world, its wealth is visible in infrastructure and quality of life.
+It’s a beautiful nation that combines history and innovation.

-Germany – One of the most powerful economies in the, and you can feel it across the whole country.
-Cities are diverse—some show deep historical roots, while others reflect a modern high-tech society.
-The people are diverse too, especially in places like Berlin.
-Cities like Berlin, Munich, Frankfurt, and those in Western Germany (e.g., Düsseldorf, Dortmund) are all unique.
-Berlin is a colorful, multicultural place—probably more so than most cities in Europe.
-Munich is very modern, and aside from Munich Hauptbahnhof, it’s an especially clean city.
-Frankfurt feels like a crossroads between Eastern and Western Europe and has very complex architecture.
-Frankfurt Airport itself feels like an international hub.
-When you arrive in Cologne, it’s clear you’re in Western Europe.
+Germany – One of the most powerful economies in the world, and you can feel it across the whole country.
+Its cities are diverse—some steeped in history, others reflecting a modern, high-tech society.
+The population is diverse too, especially in places like Berlin.
+Berlin is colorful and multicultural—probably more so than most European cities.
+Munich is modern and, aside from Munich Hauptbahnhof, impressively clean.
+Frankfurt feels like a crossroads between Eastern and Western Europe, with strikingly complex architecture.
+Frankfurt Airport itself is a global hub.
+When you arrive in Cologne, it’s immediately clear that you’re in Western Europe.
 The green, clean environment around Cologne feels very different from Central Europe.
-The same goes for Dortmund or Düsseldorf—both the architecture and the surrounding nature are more similar to the Netherlands than to Eastern Europe.
+The same goes for Dortmund and Düsseldorf—both the architecture and surrounding landscapes are more reminiscent of the Netherlands than of Eastern Europe.
+And in Northern Germany, the presence of the sea and distinct architecture create a unique atmosphere of their own.